 Whether you call it comorbidity, dual diagnosis or co-occurring disorder, correct diagnosis and treatment are essential to give you the greatest chance of recovery.
 It can be difficult to untangle many of the overlapping symptoms of drug or alcohol abuse and certain mental health disorders to ensure appropriate care.
-That's why you need addiction specialists who understand the nuances of dual diagnosis treatment.
+That's why you need addiction treatment specialists who understand the nuances of a dual diagnosis.

 At Diamond House Detox, we specialize in evidence-based dual diagnosis treatment programs to ensure you get the highest quality of care.
 If you believe that your mental health condition has contributed to a substance abuse disorder or vice versa, we're here to help.
 Call (800) 205-6107 or complete our online inquiry form to find out more about treatment for dual diagnosis.

 Content medically reviewed by Vicky Magobet, PMHNP-BC, on April 24, 2023